Frequently Asked Question's

 Please note that we are not a nut-free camp.
 However, we try to make our campers feel included by seating children with allergies at a table with other children who do not have allergy-foods in their lunches.

 How often do campers swim?
 Is there a lifeguard?

-Campers swim daily in our pool, with the exception of Pathfinders and Trailblazers, who are off campus some days.
-The two-foot shallow end allows even the youngest camper to comfortably stand and start their swimming experience.
-Children are not expected to be “swimmers” when they arrive at camp.
-On the first day of a session, campers who wish to swim in the deeper end of the pool must pass a swim test, otherwise they are restricted to the “roped off” shallow end (2 to 3 feet depth).
-There are two lifeguards at the pool at all times.
-Lifeguards and counselors will guide campers in their swimming progress to acquire basic skills and confidence in the water.
+The two-foot shallow end allows even the youngest camper to stand and start their swimming experience comfortably.
+Children are not expected to be “swimmers” at camp.
+On the first day of a session, campers who wish to swim in the deeper end of the pool must pass a swim test.
+Otherwise, they are restricted to the “roped off” shallow end (2 to 3 feet depth).
+There are two lifeguards at the pool at all times, along with their counselors and other assigned "watchers".
+Children may not use floatation support as this gives campers a false sense of security and can hinder the view of lifeguards to watch all of the children in the pool.
+Lifeguards and counselors will guide campers in their swimming progress to acquire confidence in the water.